zen-xu/ghostty/README.md

 ## Developing Ghostty

-Ghostty is built using both the [Zig](https://ziglang.org/) programming language as well as the Zig build system.
-At a minimum, Zig and Git must be installed.
+The official "golden setup" for developing Ghostty is managed by Nix in [shell.nix](https://github.com/mitchellh/ghostty/blob/main/shell.nix).
-For [Nix](https://nixos.org/) users, a `shell.nix` is available which includes all the necessary dependencies pinned to exact versions.
+It is the environment in which CI runs tests and builds artifacts.
+You don't have to use Nix for development, but the builds produced by your environment mustn't be different from the Nix build; Nix is the source of truth.

-**Note: Zig nightly is required.** Ghostty is built against the nightly releases of Zig.
+**Note: Zig nightly is required.** Ghostty is built against the nightly releases of Zig while it is still in beta.
 I plan on stabilizing on a release version when I get closer to generally releasing this to ease downstream packagers.
-During development, I'm sticking to nightly Zig.
 You can find binary releases of nightly builds on the [Zig downloads page](https://ziglang.org/download/).

 With Zig installed, a binary can be built using `zig build`: